-The IRS does indeed accept payment by plastic – a fact which leads many people to wonder about the viability of paying their taxes with a credit card.
+The IRS does indeed accept payment by plastic, which inevitably tempts many people to ponder paying their taxes with a credit card.
 There are various arguments to be made both in favor of and against such a strategy, and we’ll do our best to lay them out below.

-- Long 0% Intro Terms are Available: Credit cards now offer 0% introductory interest rates for up to 18 months, which means you can prevent your tax obligation from growing while you find the cash to pay it by simply using the right card.
-You may even wish to use a 0% credit card if you have the requisite cash, just so you can leave your money invested for longer.
+Long 0% Intro Terms are Available: Credit cards now offer 0% introductory interest rates for up to 21 months, which means the right plastic could prevent your tax obligation from growing while you find the cash needed to pay it.
+You might even want to use a 0% card if you have the requisite cash, just so you can leave your money invested for longer.

-You simply need to make sure that you’ll be able to pay off your balance before high regular rates take effect and eat away at your savings.
+You just need to make sure you’ll be able to pay off your balance before high regular rates take effect and eat away at your savings.
 A credit card calculator will be a big help in that regard.

-- Opportunity to Earn Rewards: Credit card companies are also offering initial rewards bonuses worth up to $500 to customers who can meet initial spending requirements, which are often in the neighborhood of $3,000 spent during the first 90 days or so.
+- Opportunity to Earn Rewards: Credit card companies are also offering initial rewards bonuses worth up to $625 to customers who can meet initial spending requirements, which are often in the neighborhood of $3,000-$4,000 spent within 90 days or so of account opening.
 Using a credit card to pay your taxes is therefore an easy way to trigger an initial rewards bounty if you wouldn’t ordinarily spend the required amount.
-Even if you aren’t being motivated by an attractive initial bonus, the fact that you can get up to 2% cash back on purchases with the right credit card could itself make paying with plastic look attractive.
+Even if you aren’t being motivated by an attractive initial bonus, lucrative regular earning rates can make paying with plastic look attractive all by themselves.

-Processing Fees: The IRS gives you the option of submitting a credit card payment through one of five processing companies.
-These companies charge between 1.88% and 2.35% for credit card payments, so the cost of paying with plastic depends on the amount you owe and the alternatives at your disposal.
+Processing Fees: The IRS gives you the option of submitting a credit card payment through one of three processing companies.
+These companies charge between 1.87% and 2.25% for credit card payments, so the cost of paying with plastic depends on the amount you owe and the alternatives at your disposal.

-- High Regular Interest Rates: Even the best 0% credit cards have regular rates ranging from 9.99% to 24.99%, which can make any balance leftover at the end of the 0% intro term grow fast.
+- High Regular Interest Rates: Even the best 0% credit cards have regular rates ranging from 12.24% to 22.24%, which can make any balance leftover at the end of an intro term grow fast.
 You must therefore make sure that you can comfortably afford the monthly payments required to be debt free by the end of the intro period in order to maximize the value of this strategy.

 - Credit Score Damage: Taking on a significant balance with your credit card always comes with the risk of credit score damage.
 If you cannot afford to make the monthly payments, delinquency will be noted on your credit reports and it will become much harder to take out a loan, rent an apartment or buy a car.
 Your insurance premiums may even rise.
 That is why it is so important to use a credit card calculator prior to paying your taxes with plastic in order to determine the monthly payments you have to make in accordance with a certain payoff timeline.